TCP/IP

 there will be an answer

-The web server has the conscious web page
+The web server has the conscious web page ready and wants an answer

 send to my laptop.
-This computer knows my ip address
+This computer knows my ip address ip address

-because this is included in the package as source ip-address
+because this is included in the package as source ip-address.

-We are back from the application layer
+We are back from the application layer (yes an http server is also an

 application) down.

-of this data to the browser happens
+By the way, the presentation of this data to the browser happens

-.
+with a mime type.
 Email messages (and websites) have not existed for a long time

-ascii characters, but also contain others
+more just from asciiascii characters, but also contain others

 characters, photos, sound and film.

-MIME (Multipurpose Internet Mail Extensions)
+MIME (Multipurpose Internet Mail Extensions) mime defines a

 mechanism to send this content over email (or as in us

-).
-You could put mime
+example on http).
+You could put mime inosi layer 6.

-tcp session that my laptop set up is still there
+The tcp-sessiontcp session that my laptop set up is still there

 always.
-The answer can immediately go through the transport layer
+The answer can immediately go through the transport layer to

-, or almost.
+ip, or almost.
 After all, the requested web page is too large to be 1

 packet to be forwarded, so cutting and pasting is required

-.
+tcp.
 You can see this in the sniffer as a sequence of

-packages, followed by atcp ack
+tcp segment packages, followed by atcp acktcpnowledgement.

-ip protocol will ensure the return from Brussels to
+The ipip protocol will ensure the return from Brussels to

-Antwerp, possibly via other routers
+Antwerp, possibly via other routers.

 Once the answer is back on our network, the data goes from bottom to bottom

-up through the layers, until our browser
+up through the layers, until our browser can show the web page.

 ask